bekk/bekk-christmas/post/react/context-short-explanaition-and-some-hot-tips.md

 **Discriminated Unions**

 In the same vein as the tip above, here’s another tip for typing which incorporates union types.
-If you make a union type of several types that have one common litteral type that you can use to tell the types apart you have what’s called a discriminated union type.
-Usefull if you want your components accept different sets of props.
+If you make a union type of several types that have one common literal type that you can use to tell the types apart you have what’s called a discriminated union type.
+Useful if you want your components accept different sets of props.